18 Good Jobs for People With ADHD Based on Their Unique Strengths

 - What is your proudest work-related achievement?

-- In what areas have you improved?
+- What areas have you already improved in?

 - What do you dislike or find boring?